JakeStanger/markov-rs/README.md

 import { StringChain } from 'markov-rs';
 ```

-Then create a new instance and start using it:
+Then create a new instance:

 ```ts
 const chain = new StringChain();